IIIF/api/source/api/presentation/3.0/index.md

 ##### rights

-A link to an external resource that describes the license or rights statement under which the resource may be used.
-The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
-If displaying the text is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead or in `metadata`.
+A link to an external resource that describes the license or rights statement under which this resource may be used.
+The rationale for the value being a URI and not a human readable text is that typically there is one license for many resources, and the text is too long to be displayed to the user at the same time as the object.
+If displaying the text directly to the user is a requirement, then it is _RECOMMENDED_ to include the information using the `attribution` property instead, or in `metadata`.

 The value _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.